 - A covered call writer's gain is capped.
 Even if the stock doubles, the shares are called away at the strike price.
 The writer keeps only the premium above the stock purchase price.

 - When a call is exercised, the writer sells at the STRIKE price, not the market price.
-The T-chart always uses the strike for the exercise transaction.
+Always use the strike for the exercise transaction.

 Scenario 3: Stock falls to $40 (call expires worthless)